needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 If a feature has its own configuration options, you can click its gear icon (![](images/gear.png)) to open the feature's settings window.
 Some features provide an icon following their name that links to documentation.

-See [OpenXR Features](index.md#openxr-features) for more information about features and groups.
+Refer to [OpenXR Features](index.md#openxr-features) for more information about features and groups.

 <a name="render-mode"></a>
 ### Set the render mode